mark-b-kauffman/springmvcb2/README.md

-Spring ExternalLink B2
+Spring MVC B2
 =====================

-This project is based from an example Building Block (B2) for Blackboard Learn using the Spring APIs that Blackboard provides for third party developers.
-There is also code in the extlink folder and bb-manifest that inserts an ExternalLink on a content page that points to a simple bbNG:learningSystemPage.
-This code demonstrates our breadcrumb stacking issue.
+This project is based from the Spring Tool Suite (STS) Spring MVC project.
+We've added a bb-manifest.xml and an example of a view that uses the Blackboard Tags to render a page that has the look and feel of other Blackboard Learn pages.

 ### Clone to local repo
-bitbucket: git clone https://markkauffman2000@bitbucket.org/markkauffman2000/spring-extlink-example-b2.git spring-extlink-example-b2
+bitbucket: git clone https://markkauffman2000@bitbucket.org/markkauffman2000/springmvcb2.git SpringMVCB2

 ### Building
 To build the project, just run: